What Information to Put on Luggage Tags

 Luggage Tag Info:

 Ultimately you want to make retrieving your luggage an easy task, no matter where you are in your journey.
 For checked luggage, that means having two luggage tags per bag.

 On the outside of your bag, use a sturdy tag in a color or pattern that is visible at a distance to make locating your luggage easier.
 Put your email address, first initial, and last name.
 Also, include a phone number where you can be reached during your travel.
 For privacy, limit the information list on an external luggage tag.
 If an airline needs additional information, they will look for a tag inside your suitcase.

 On the inside of your suitcase, place a tag that is visible as soon as you open your bag.
 Include your travel destination, contact information for your destination, contact information for your return trip, and alternative contacts for your destination and hometown.
 This internal luggage tag may be used if your bag is lost or the external luggage identification is lost or destroyed.

 Like your checked luggage, carry-ons should have two luggage tags.
 The tag on the outside of your bag should have your full name, flight information, and cell phone number.
 The tag on the inside of your bag should duplicate the information you placed in your checked luggage.

-Carry-on Luggage: Carry-on luggage should have two luggage tags, too.
-Place one tag inside your bag that duplicates the information you place in your checked luggage.
-The external tag should have your full name, flight information and cell phone information.
-Always consider that your carry-on bag may turn into checked luggage if storage compartments become full before you board the plane.
-Consider having everyone in your traveling party use identical tags for all your hand luggage.
-This way, anyone from your group who sees a bag without its owner will know it belongs to your group.
+Keep in mind that a carry-on bag may become a checked bag at the gate if storage compartments become full before you board the plane.
+If traveling with a group, consider having everyone in your travel party use identical tags for all carry-on luggage.
+This way, anyone from your group who sees a bag without its owner will know it belongs to your party.